ashishpokhrel123/task1/README.md

 ## **Monorepo Management with Yarn**

-In this project, we utilize **Yarn** as our package manager to facilitate a **monorepo** structure.
-A monorepo allows us to manage multiple related projects within a single repository, simplifying dependency management and improving collaboration among development teams.
+In this project, I utilize **Yarn** as our workspace to facilitate a monorepo structure.
+A monorepo allows to manage multiple related projects within a single repository.
+This approach simplifies dependency management and enhances collaboration among development teams by providing a unified environment for development.

 ## **Features**